MelvinHedman/Java-Voice-Programming-Projects/README.md

 # Java Voice Programming Projects
 This repository contains blueprints for the thesis: Java Programming By Voice.
 The blueprints are meant to be replicated by using our adaptation and the standard version of the voice programming tool Serenade.
+This repository will also include the replications.
 To verify the replications, generated test cases will be used.

 ##### src/main/java/blueprints